OKTA

 Flexible security policies

 OvalEdge uses the SAML 2.0 protocol with Okta for single sign-on.
-Okta can be configured for authentication only or for both authentication and authorization in OvalEdge.
+Use Okta for authentication only or for both authentication and authorization in the OvalEdge application.

 SAML 2.0

-Security Assertion Markup Language (SAML) is an open standard that allows identity providers (IdPs) to send login credentials securely to service providers (SPs).
-With SAML, users can log in to multiple applications using a single set of credentials.
+Security Assertion Markup Language (SAML) is an open standard that lets Identity Providers (IdPs) send login credentials to service providers (SPs).
+It allows users to log in to multiple websites using a single set of credentials.

-Assertion: XML passed between the service provider and the identity provider.
+Assertion: XML is passed between the service provider and the identity provider.

-Assertion Consumer Service (ACS): The target resource within the SP where the IdP sends the SAML response.
+Assertion Consumer Services (ACS): The target resource within the SP to which the IdP sends the SAML 2.0 response assertion.

-Attribute: Unique information about a user passed within an assertion.
+Attribute: Unique information about a user that is passed within an assertion.

-Identity Provider (IdP): A trusted entity that provides authentication services to the SP.
+Identity Provider (IdP): A trusted entity providing authentication services to the SP on behalf of the user principal.

-Issuer: A unique string that must match between IdP and SP.
+Issuer: A unique string that must match the IdP and SP.

-SAML Request: An assertion sent from the SP to the IdP to request authentication.
+SAML 2.0 Request: An assertion that the SP passes to the IdP to request that a user be authenticated.

-SAML Response: An assertion sent from the IdP to the SP confirming authentication.
+SAML 2.0 Response: An assertion that the IdP passes to the SP for an authenticated user.

-Service Provider (SP): The application or service the user wants to access.
+Service Provider: The web application that the user wants to access.

-The user’s browser sends an authentication request to the IdP (Okta).
+In the third step of SAML 2.0 authentication, the user's browser sends an authentication request to the SSO service.

 Configure Okta SSO